-Flow-cytometric analyses and in vitro cytotoxicity assay
+Flow-cytometric analyses and in vitro cytotoxicity assays

-Flow cytometry test was performed using the following antibodies: MHCII (BD), CD45, CD3, CD4, CD8 and CD107 following the manufacturer’s instructions.
-PBL were isolated by differential density gradient centrifugation, and divided into two groups: one group treated with anti-CD3/CD28 stimulation (Invitrogen, Grand Island, NY) and recombinant human IL-2 (20 ng/ml) (PeproTech, Rocky Hill, NJ), and the other treated with Nivolunab, anti-CD3/CD28 stimulation and recombinant human IL-2 (20 ng/ml).
-After 5 days, both two groups were cocultured at a 5:1 ratio with CFSE-labeled PTC cells (2×105 cells/ well) in a 24-well plate for 6 h.
+Flow cytometry was performed on a BD FACS Canto II cytometer (BD Biosciences) using the following antibodies from BD: MHCII, CD45, CD3, CD4, CD8, and CD107 on PBLs stimulated with cytokines and chemokines following the manufacturer’s instructions.
+PBL were isolated by differential density gradient centrifugation from human subjects and divided into two groups: one group treated with anti-CD3/CD28 stimulation (Invitrogen, Grand Island, NY) and recombinant human IL-2 (20 ng/ml) (PeproTech, Rocky Hill, NJ), and the other treated with Nivolunab, anti-CD3/CD28 stimulation, and recombinant human IL-2 (20 ng/ml).
+After five days, both groups were co-cultured at a 5:1 ratio with CFSE-labeled PTC cells (2×105 cells/ well) in a 24-well plate for 6 h.
 All cells were collected for staining with NIR.
-The samples were analyzed with BD FACS Canto II cytometer (BD Biosciences) and FlowJo (Ashland, OR).
+The samples were analyzed FlowJo (Ashland, OR).

-Measurement of CD4+ Tcell activation
+Measurement of CD4+ T-cell activation

-CD4+ Tcells were purified from PBL with an EasySep™ Human T-cell Enrichment kit (STEMCELL Technologies Inc., Vancouver, BC), and were cultured in PBL culture as previously described.
-After 5 days, both two groups were cocultured at a 5:1 ratio with BCPAP and K1 cells (2×105 cells/ well) in a 24-well plate for 24 h.
-Culture supernatant was collected for ELISA assay.
+CD4+ T-cells were purified from PBL with an EasySep™ Human T-cell Enrichment kit (STEMCELL Technologies Inc., Vancouver, BC) and cultured as previously described.
+After five days, control and experimental groups were co-cultured with PTC cell lines at a 5:1 ratio with BCPAP and K1 cells (2×105 cells/ well) in a 24-well plate for 24 h.
+Culture supernatants were collected for downstream ELISA analysis.

 Animal studies

-Animal experiments were approved by Tianjin Medical University Cancer Institute and Hospital Ethics Committee and handled according to IACUC protocol.
+Animal experiments were approved by the Tianjin Medical University Cancer Institute and Hospital Ethics Committee and handled according to IACUC protocol.
 Cre recombinase was overexpressed in TPO-Cre mice under the control of human thyroid peroxidase (TPO) gene promoter.
 Activated BrafFV600E was expressed at physiological levels in BrafCA mice.
-Endogenous Braf alleles were replaced by BrafV600E.
-The mice spontaneously developed PTC at 6-12 weeks of age after crossing with TPO-Cre mice.
-Six-week-old TPO-Cre; BrafCA mice were randomly assigned to four groups according to weight.
-For antibody-based drug intervention, PD-1 antibody 200 ug (RMP1-14; Bio X Cell, West Lebanon, NH) or rat immunoglobulin G (control; Bio X Cell) were injected intraperitoneally every 3 days.
-For drug-based intervention, mice received daily oral doses of PLX4032 10 mg/kg or PBS.
+Endogenous Braf alleles were replaced by BrafV600E by crossing BrafCA mice with TPO-Cre mice to produce a set of double transgene positive off-spring that develop PTC around the age of 4-5 weeks [27].
+In our conditions, the mice spontaneously developed PTC at 6-12 weeks of age.
+Six-week-old TPO-Cre BrafCA mice were randomly assigned to four groups according to weight.
+For antibody-based drug intervention, PD-1 antibody at 200 µg (RMP1-14; Bio X Cell, West Lebanon, NH) or rat immunoglobulin G (control; Bio X Cell) were injected intraperitoneally every three days.
+For drug-based intervention, mice received daily oral doses of PLX4032 10 mg/kg body weight or PBS.

 Statistical Analysis